metrorailings/OwlBlog/content/posts/week-13-supercontest-picks-1.md

 Los Angeles continues its lucky streak into the 13th week of the regular season here, showing up to another game in good health.
 The only significant injuries come to players at depth positions.

 Arizona is a bit of a different story.
+Biggest injury is still Kyler Murray with a bum shoulder.
+While Murray will play, his injury does change up Arizona's strategy here, as they can no longer rely upon quarterback runs to jump-start this offense.

 ***